Monument to Woody Allen: Vandalism and controversy

 In its first year on public display, the statue was vandalised twice, including the glasses being broken in December 2003.
 The city council said in 2008 that regular occurrences of vandalism meant that the glasses would only be repaired once a year.
 Returning to the city in December 2005, Allen joked that he would speak to the mayor about the vandalism.

 In January 2018, the Asturias Feminist Organisation called for the statue to be removed, owing to the allegations of sexual abuse against its subject.
-In his 2020 autobiography Apropos of Nothing, Allen remarked that a "hate-driven mob" might pull down the statue, which USA Today reviewer Barbara Vandenburgh considered to be "whinging self-pity".
+In his 2020 autobiography Apropos of Nothing, Allen remarked that a "hate-driven mob" might pull down the statue.